Xming

 Where 'path-to-Xming.exe' is the location of the Xming executable, typically C:\Program Files\Xming.

 The following files and locations are used by Xming, often in a way different from X on Linux/Unix.
-They are in the Xming install directory unless stated otherwise.
+They are in the Xming install directory unless stated otherwise and, if customisable, are not deleted by the uninstaller.

 File or Directory Description

-The directory for X client resource files.
-These can be language specific i.e. directory %LANG%\app-defaults is searched before app-defaults.
+app-defaults The directory for X client resource files.

 bitmaps The directory for standard bitmap files.